 Enough sleep will also help regulate your hormones, which in turn contributes to weight-management and appetite control.
 Moods are also positively affected by getting enough sleep.
-You and your family are less likely to have problems with depression, anxiety, migraine and other headaches if you are well rested[v].

 Parents of babies or young children know that getting a decent night’s sleep is essential for family life to function smoothly and happily, but sometimes it can be difficult.
-Particularly in the summer months, when the hot weather settles in and the heat makes it uncomfortable to sleep well.

 Research in the UK[i] has found six other key themes that influence family wellbeing.
 These key areas are detailed below; along with ways you can focus on these to help improve your family’s wellbeing.